-- The funding promises to date are relatively small investments for developing and building technology of this complexity and scale (and in May 2021, the trade association RenewableUK recommended doubling the 1GW target), but coupled with the new eligibility for Contracts for Difference, it represents an initial step towards enabling new floating wind farms, so this policy is ‘in progress’.
+- The funding promises to date are relatively small investments for developing and building technology of this complexity and scale (and in May 2021, the trade association RenewableUK recommended doubling the 1GW target), but coupled with the new eligibility for Contracts for Difference, they represent initial steps towards enabling new floating wind farms, so this policy is ‘in progress’.

 There's always room for debate